Workshop Frequently Asked Questions

 We recommend comfortable, loose-fitting clothing that is easy to move around in.
 Some people may choose to sit on the floor for some of the practice sessions, but it is not necessary.
 Making sure you and your dog feel comfortable is our top priority.
 We take breaks to give everyone – people and dogs – time to assimilate what is being taught and learned.

-After you register, we will send you information such as driving directions to the Humane Society and places for lunch (or you may bring your own).
+After you register, we will send you information such as driving directions to Mountain Humane and places for lunch (or you may bring your own).
 If you are bringing a dog, we will ask for brief background information and your goals.

 What are the workshop hours each day?

 Tell me a little about the Tellington TTouch® Method of Animal Care and Training.

 TTouch is based on the premise that physical posture and balance are inextricably related to mental and emotional states.
 When a dog is experiencing fear or anxiety, they hold a lot of tension in their body, which impacts posture, balance and ability to learn.
 When tension is released, the dog’s awareness of its body increases and posture and balance improve.
 We then see changes in behavior and an acceleration of learning.